 No matter what, I think our dear Heth is going to hurt someone.
 I’m not going to like that either, no matter that it seems unavoidable.
 But such is angst.

 As far as this discussion ever being pointless – no way!
 Aside from being fun and helping flesh out the characters for us, Isabeau has admitted to being in the midst of editing CMC.
 It would only take a few subtle changes to point things in different directions (though she has kept it fairly ambiguous anyway).
 If you were going to try to change her mind, now is the time!
 But then Altariel would have to rewrite Sensibility....

 One other point I just thought of: Fourth Age does raise another issue against Heth and Elrohir building a nest together.
 If Aragorn and Arwen’s son marries Heth’s daughter, then they would be first cousins if Elrohir was the girl’s father.
 Not an impossibility, especially among royalty, but probably unusual.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter three six eight five as a four place number.
+In the field marked validation number, enter four two seven two as a four place number.